 - We could probably stretch for another day to be able to relax more

-Overall we felt TAKA 2 was a excellent boat, clean and well equipped, no thrill but everything you needed for a perfect diving trip.
+Overall we felt TAKA 2 was an excellent boat, clean and well equipped, no thrill but everything you needed for a perfect diving trip.
 We could not have asked for a better Great Barrier Reef Liveaboard dive experience.
 In our opinion, this was the best Great Barrier Reef vacation possible.

 Stay tuned for new blog posts on Australia, wildlife on Kangaroo Island, Great Barrier Reef, and scuba-diving in Raja Ampat or Bonaire, and sign-up to our newsletter to get our posts from our world trip adventures directly in your inbox.
-Or follow us on our trip and adventure travel via Facebook, Instagram, YouTube.
+Or follow us on our trip and adventure travel via Facebook, Instagram, and YouTube.

 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.
 Our opinions are our own and are not impacted by these partnerships.